 Live streaming has exploded.
-And to tap into the immediacy of the live event, live streaming has created a strong synergy with chat and messaging.
+And to tap into the immediacy of the live event, live streaming has created a strong synergy between chat and messaging.

 It is now standard for live streaming to pair live video with real-time messaging to bring one of the most authentic ways to connect with customers.
 While the main attraction of live streaming is definitely the live video element, chat and live interaction can have a huge effect on the outcome of a successful and unsuccessful live stream.